 5. Great Smoky Mountains | Tennessee and North Carolina Border

 One of the most visited parks resides between Tennessee and North Carolina.
 The Great Smoky Mountains National Park, offers free access to visitors, along with plenty of hiking trails and stunning vistas.
 Plus it includes sections of the famous Appalachian Trail, too!

+It is a great beginner park for those in the southeast.
+The hike to Clingmans Dome allows you to ascend to one of the highest points on the map east of the Mississippi River.
 The short moderate hike ends with the reward of a 360-degree manmade overlook.
 I can confirm it is worth it.
 The park is within a day’s drive from Charlotte or Chattanooga and also close enough to visit the charming town of Asheville, North Carolina.

-New River Gorge National Park (West Virginia)
+6. New River Gorge National Park | West Virginia

 Nestled in the heart of Southern West Virginia is a hidden gem, the New River Gorge National Park and Preserve.
 Some say it is Almost Heaven.
 The rugged, whitewater New River flows northward through deep canyons and is among the oldest rivers on the continent.

 The park encompasses over 70,000 acres of land rich in cultural and natural history and offers an abundance of scenic and adventure opportunities like whitewater rafting the Lower Gorge or mountain biking the Arrowhead Trails.

 Premier adventure resort Adventures on the Gorge offers just this thing for your next national park getaway.
 Drawn to the rim of the New River Gorge by world-class whitewater, rock climbing, mountain biking and hiking, the founders created a resort that could live up to the natural wonders that surround it.